False Waldemar: In literature

 Thomas Carlyle in his History of Friedrich II of Prussia called False Waldemar "the wickedest and worst trouble of their [Ascanian] raising", "a new goblin, where already there were plenty, in the dance round poor Ludwig [Louis the Bavarian]".
 Willibald Alexis wrote his novel Der falsche Woldemar (The False Woldemar) in 1842.
-A more recent novel is Der letzte Askanier (The Last of Ascanians) by Horst Bosetzky (1999), which explores the events around the Wrong Woldemar, with the author adding his own theory as to the identity of the alleged Ascanian.
+A more recent novel is Der letzte Askanier (The Last of Ascanians) by Horst Bosetzky (1997), which explores the events around the Wrong Waldemar, with the author adding his own theory as to the identity of the alleged Ascanian.